JonnyGamer/Agamemnon/README.md

 I had so much positive sabed up I invested it and found dividends!
 We shall people them back and forth!
-Dareth we can be positive forevever again!
+Dareth we can be positive forevever again again!
+Dareth just emailed me back mostly positivity!
+Love being so positibve I can posoitivie all day long!
+Agamemenonon can help us be more positivie he's so good at it!
+Maybe let's be banned for being so pososososotitive!